Decentralized Reliability Estimation for Low Latency Mixnets: Proof of Theorem

 We show how to incorporate a challenge for the Decisional Diffie Hellman assumption $\langle g, a, b, c\rangle$ into the encoding calculation.
 We set the credential key $\alpha$ to be $a$ and the node public-key $y_i$ to be equal to $b$.
 It follows that the value $\tilde r_i$ can be calculated as a function of the DDH challenge by $H(\mathsf{rnd}, c^e)$ where $e = b_0\ldots b_{i-1} \cdot r_\mathrm{pkt}$.
 Conditional on $e\neq 0$, it follows that $\tilde r_i$ is uniformly random, unless the adversary queries the value $c^e$ to the random oracle.
 Note that this event can only happen with non-negligible probability in the case the challenge $\langle g, a, b, c\rangle$ is a DDH tuple (as in the other case, the value $c$ is random and hence can only be predicted with negligible probability by the adversary).
 As a result, if the adversary queries $c^e$ we can readily build a distinguisher by examining the random oracle queries of the adversary.
 Specifically, the distinguisher can test each query $q$ for $q = c^{e}$ and output $1$ if this is the case while producing $0$ otherwise.
 It is easy to see that this algorithm will produce $1$ with non-negligible probability when the tuple $\langle g, a, b, c\rangle$ follows the DDH distribution while it will produce $0$ with overwhelming probability whenever $\langle g, a, b, c\rangle$ is a random tuple.
 Finally, observe that the probability that $e=0$ is negligible given the randomness of the constituent values in the random oracle model.

-The above argument generalizes via a hybrid argument in a straightforward manner to the case that there are multiple clients sending multiple packets.
-Note that it is in this step that the VRF property is needed since we want to ensure that the $\alpha_0$ values of different packets appear independently sampled from the base group.
-The pseudorandomness property provides us exactly that: the value $r_\mathsf{pkt}$ would randomize $\alpha$ within the base group enabling us to repeat the DDH distinguishing argument for each packet.
+It follows that the special header value $\alpha$ can be simulated independent of the packet and its payload under the pseudorandomness of the VRF, the DDH and in the random oracle model, hence as a result the only advantage gained by the adversary can be drawn by the underlying encoding which is assumed to be secure.
+Finally, note that the above argument generalizes via a hybrid argument in a straightforward manner to the case that there are multiple clients sending multiple packets.

-Regarding privacy, our encoding mechanism introduces the values $\alpha_0, \alpha_1, \ldots, \alpha_\nu$ that accompany each packet when they are sent over the network.
+(II) The argument is similar to case (I).
+Recall our encoding mechanism introduces the values $\alpha_0, \alpha_1, \ldots, \alpha_\nu$ that accompany each packet when they are sent over the network.
 As mentioned already, this is a sequence of blinded values that follow the Sphinx construction and hence the privacy proof would be identical.
 For completeness, the key argument is the following.
-Consider two values $\alpha_i, \alpha_i'$ originating from the packet processing performed by a node in the $(i-1)$-layer of the mixnet.
-We consider the two cases that these originate from the same credential containing value $\alpha$ or two distinct credentials containing values $\alpha, \alpha'$ respectively.
-There are two exponents $e,e'$ such that either $(\alpha_i, \alpha_i') = (\alpha^e, \alpha^{e'})$ or $(\alpha_i, \alpha_i') = (\alpha^e, (\alpha')^{e'})$.
-Indistinguishability boils down to the pseudorandomness of the $e,e'$ exponents which relies on DDH and the random oracle model and can be argued in a similar way as above.
+Consider the two values $\alpha^*_0, \alpha^*_1$ originating from the packet processing performed by the node.
+We consider the two cases in the theorem statement.
+When the packets are processed it holds that there are two exponents $e_0,e_1$ such that $(\alpha^*_0, \alpha^*_1) = (\alpha_0^{e_0}, \alpha_1^{e_1})$.
+The indistinguishability of $(\alpha^*_b, \alpha^*_{1-b})$ to $(\alpha^*_{1-b}, \alpha^*_{b})$ boils down to the pseudorandomness of the $e_0,e_1$ exponents which can easily argued in a similar way as above under DDH and the random oracle model.